Get insider access

 Updated

-The VESA DisplayHDR certification program is a list of requirements developed by a group of display and computer companies to categorize HDR performance on monitors, tablets, and laptop screens, but not TVs.
-To receive certification, a monitor has to support HDR10 and meet certain testing criteria regarding picture quality, like having a minimum brightness and contrast ratio, amongst other factors.
-There are different certification tiers, and while the monitors in the basic tier have limited HDR picture quality, you at least know you're getting better performance with the higher-end tiers.
+The VESA DisplayHDR certification program is a list of requirements that a group of display and computer companies developed to categorize HDR performance on monitors, tablets, and laptop screens, but not TVs.
+A product has to support HDR10 and meet certain testing criteria regarding picture quality to receive certification, like having a minimum brightness and contrast ratio, amongst other factors.
+There are different certification tiers, with the entry-level tier offering basic HDR performance and the highest-end tiers having the best HDR picture quality.

 What Is VESA DisplayHDR Certification?

 Video Electronics Standards Association (VESA) is an organization that sets industry standards for computer displays.
-It includes multiple companies, such as Apple, Microsoft, AMD, NVIDIA, and Lenovo.
-One of the standards they've developed is DisplayHDR, a certification that categorizes a monitor's HDR performance based on factors like brightness and contrast.
+It includes multiple companies, such as Apple, Microsoft, AMD, NVIDIA, and Lenovo, amongst others.
+One of the standards they've developed is DisplayHDR, a VESA certification that categorizes a monitor's HDR performance based on factors like brightness and contrast.

-HDR, or High Dynamic Range, is a video format that requires a higher contrast, brightness, and more range of colors compared to SDR content (see SDR vs HDR), and most sources support HDR, like PCs, gaming consoles, and Blu-rays.
-There are a few formats in which HDR content is available, like HDR10, HDR10+, and Dolby Vision, although most monitors are limited to the basic HDR10 format.
-That said, having HDR support doesn't guarantee good performance, as most monitors at least support HDR but have very limited picture quality.
+HDR, or High Dynamic Range, is a video format that supports a higher contrast, more dynamic brightness, and a wider range of colors compared to SDR content.
+Most sources, like PCs, gaming consoles, and media devices, support HDR.
+There are a few formats in which HDR content is available, like HDR10, HDR10+, and Dolby Vision, although most monitors only support the basic HDR10 format.
+That said, having HDR support doesn't guarantee good performance, as you still need the monitor to display deep blacks, bright highlights, and vivid colors to have good HDR picture quality.

 CTS 1.2

-VESA updated their Compliance Test Specifications (CTS) in May 2024 to version 1.2, which requires stricter requirements to receive certification compared to previous CTS versions.
-This update includes a minimum requirement for contrast and color gamut coverage, and the monitor must be able to accept 10-bit signals.
+VESA updated their Compliance Test Specifications (CTS) in May 2024 to version 1.2, which has stricter requirements to receive certification compared to previous CTS versions.
+This update includes a minimum requirement for contrast and color gamut coverage, and the monitor must accept 10-bit signals.
 They also started testing for black crush and color accuracy at various luminance levels, which they didn't in previous versions.
-You can read more about their testing requirements here.

 DisplayHDR Tiers